ScottyVenable/Lineage-Ancestral-Legacies/Assets/Scripts/UI/Button/AutoButtonHandler_Documentation.md

 ### Custom Action Implementation
 You can extend the functionality by adding custom actions at runtime:
+(TODO: Explain where you would add this code, e.g., in a MonoBehaviour script that initializes the button)
 ```csharp
 public class CustomButtonSetup : MonoBehaviour
 {